-Thank you for purchasing this CLARKE stove which is approved for use in smoke-controlled zones.
+Thank you for purchasing this CLARKE Stove which is approved for use in smoke-controlled zones.
 It is designed and produced according to the standard EN13240+Amendment A2:2004.

-The stove is supplied with various removable components including the lining panels, log retainer, ash pan and handle which require checking for correct fitting.
+The stove is supplied with various loose components including the lining panels, baffle plate, the grate with the retainer, ash pan, and operation tool which require checking for correct for fitting by the owner.